awsdocs/amazon-eks-user-guide/doc_source/security_iam_service-with-iam.md

 ## Authorization Based on Amazon EKS Tags<a name="security_iam_service-with-iam-tags"></a>

-Amazon EKS does not support tagging resources or controlling access based on tags\.
+You can attach tags to Amazon EKS resources or pass tags in a request to Amazon EKS\.
+To control access based on tags, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using the `eks:ResourceTag/key-name`, `aws:RequestTag/key-name`, or `aws:TagKeys` condition keys\.
+For more information about tagging Amazon EKS resources, see [Tagging Your Amazon EKS Resources](eks-using-tags.md)\.

 ## Amazon EKS IAM Roles<a name="security_iam_service-with-iam-roles"></a>